 I’m James Sheasby Thomas, a Test Analyst and Accessibility Advocate for Inviqa.
 As a tester, I work alongside project team members to ensure that our work is robust and fit for purpose.
 I conduct cross-platform and user-focused testing to help optimise user experience for all.
-I often adopt the role of a Quality Advocate, ensuring that each project’s interpretation of quality is practised and understood by all team members.
+I often adopt the role of a Quality Advocate, ensuring that each project’s unique interpretation of quality is practised and understood by all team members.

 As part of my role I deliver accessibility training to multi-disciplinary teams and provide accessibility consultancy for internal and external projects.
 I also speak at meetups, conferences and internal events on subjects such as accessibility, agile testing and quality advocacy.